AlexandreZani/alexandrezani.github.io/_posts/2015-02-14-chocolate-hazelnut-butter.md

 - Finally, add in honey until you like the taste.

-The result is somewhat crunchy which I normally shy away from, but I am enjoying the texture and looking forward to further tune the flavor.
+The result is somewhat crunchy which I normally shy away from, but I am enjoying the texture and looking forward to further tuning the flavor.